Skip to Main Content

 Planning Your Visit

 Poetica is located on the mezzanine level at 1 Denison Street, North Sydney NSW 2060.
 North Sydney train station is the most direct access point from the CBD, placing the address within easy walking distance.
 Given the White Star wine recognition and the room's positioning as a destination rather than a passing trade venue, booking ahead is the prudent approach, particularly for Thursday and Friday evenings when North Sydney's professional population tends to extend its day.
-Specific hours, pricing, and booking methods are not confirmed in our current data, so checking directly with the venue before visiting is advisable.
-Allergy and dietary requirements are leading raised at the time of booking to allow the kitchen adequate preparation.
+Poetica is recommended for reservations, and pricing is about $115 per person.
+Allergy and dietary requirements should be noted at the time of booking.

 The Short List